zhukovdm/smartwalk-docs/content/adm.md

 The command pulls [this docker image](https://hub.docker.com/r/osrm/osrm-backend/) and builds a search structure in several consecutive phases.
 The results are stored in the `./assets/routing-engine/`.

 **ADVICE:** An instance of the OSRM backend is able to load [only one](https://help.openstreetmap.org/questions/64867/osrm-routed-for-multiple-countries) `osrm`-file at a time.
-This limi- tation can be overcome via merging (see [osmosis](https://gis.stackexchange.com/a/242880)).
+This limitation can be overcome via merging (see [osmosis](https://gis.stackexchange.com/a/242880)).

 **ADVICE:** It is possible to extract routing data for several regions and keep all files in the same folder as long as the original `pbf`-files have distinct names.
 Use [environment variables](#environment-variables) to select a part of the world on engine start.